 The Research Safety Division in Environmental Health & Safety strives to provide excellent service in support of the researchers at Boston University and the Boston Medical Center.
-To ensure that appropriate service is being provided and to assist laboratories in complying with federal, state, municipal, and institutional requirements, EHS inspects research laboratories quarterly on two levels (A and B).
+To ensure that appropriate service is being provided and to assist laboratories in complying with federal, state, municipal, and institutional requirements, EHS inspects research laboratories using a risk-based approach.
+Laboratories are inspected quarterly, semi-annually, or annually, depending on the risk profile of each laboratory.
+Please view the full program for more details.

 Category A Inspections